keijiro/Memo/Pages/UnityWeb.md

 play videos, place the files in the `StreamingAssets` folder and access them via a URL at runtime.

-Unity Play supports Web projects up to 500 MB in size, making it a good choice if your project includes large video files.
+Unity Play supports Web projects up to 500 MB in size[^1], making it a good choice if your project includes large video files.

+[^1]: This is mentioned in the WebGL Publisher package documentation.
+The actual quota is not clearly specified--I was able to upload a project over 500 MB without any issues.

 ## WebGPU